sqone2/PSFive9Admin/README.md

 ### Prerequisites

 1. Setup a user in your Five9 domain, and grant administrative rights as needed
-1. Create web service proxy object using `New-Five9AdminClient`.
+1. Create web service object using `New-Five9AdminClient`.
 This proxy will be passed as a parameter to all other Five9 Admin functions.

 		$adminClient = New-Five9AdminClient -Username "admin_user@domain.com" -Password "P@ssword!"